-The Policy Unit offers comprehensive analyses of policy developments and the public discourse and develops strategic inputs based on the scientific expertise of MCC and in close coordination with its working groups.
+The Policy Unit is a cross-sectional unit.
+It offers comprehensive analyses of policy developments and the public discourse, and develops strategic inputs based on the scientific expertise of MCC and in close coordination with its working groups.
 The unit’s main task is to strategically orient the interface between the institute, politics and society, as well as develop its content.

 Task and approach